TERMS OF REFERENCE FOR NOMINATION AND REMUNERATION COMMITTEE

-The Nomination Committee (the “Committee”) of Eco World International Berhad (the “Company”) was formed by the Board of Directors of the Company.
-Its primary function, in line with the Malaysian Code on Corporate Governance 2012, is to assist the Board in the following areas:
+The Nomination and Remuneration Committee (the “Committee”) of Eco World International Berhad (the “Company”) was formed by the Board of Directors of the Company.
+Its primary function is to assist the Board in the following areas:

 - Proposing new nominees for the Board of the Company and/or its subsidiaries (the “Group”) - the actual decision as to who shall be nominated shall be the responsibility of the full Board after considering the recommendations of the Committee;

 - Assessing the effectiveness of Directors of the Group on an ongoing basis;